-The TCL 4 Series/S455 2022, or the TCL 4 Series for short, is an entry-level 4k TV released in 2022 and replaces the TCL 4 Series/S435 2020.
-It sits alongside the TCL 4 Series/S446 2021, but that series runs a different smart interface.
-It runs the latest Roku smart interface, which is relatively unchanged from previous versions.
-As an entry-level TV, it's pretty basic and doesn't have any advanced gaming features like HDMI 2.1 bandwidth or variable refresh rate support.
+The TCL 4 Series/S455 2022, or the TCL 4 Series for short, is an entry-level 4k TV released in 2022.
+It runs the Roku smart interface, which is very simple and easy to use but not as polished as more advanced TV smart interfaces like LG's webOS or Samsung's Tizen OS.
+As an entry-level TV, it's pretty basic, with no advanced gaming features like VRR or HDMI 2.1 bandwidth.
 It also has very limited picture and motion processing, with no advanced features like motion interpolation.
+It's been replaced in 2023 by the TCL S450R, which is available with either the Roku smart interface or the Google TV interface on the TCL S4/S450G.

-The TCL 4 Series Roku TV is okay for watching sports in a bright room.
+The TCL S455 TV is mediocre for watching sports in a bright room.
 It has decent reflection handling, but it's not very bright, so glare is distracting in a bright room.
 It also has a narrow viewing angle, so it's not a good choice for a wide seating arrangement, as the image degrades when viewed at an angle.
 Unfortunately, it's not very loud, so it's not a good choice for watching the big game with a large group of friends unless you have a separate speaker system or soundbar.
 It also has just okay gray uniformity, and there's noticeable dirty screen effect in the center, which is distracting when watching sports.

-The TCL 4 Series Roku TV is a decent TV for gaming.
+The TCL 4 Series S455 is a decent TV for gaming.
 It has incredibly low input lag, which helps it deliver a very responsive gaming experience.
 It also has a decent response time, so there's just a bit of blur behind fast-moving objects.
 Sadly, it lacks advanced gaming features like HDMI 2.1 bandwidth or variable refresh rate support, so it's best suited for casual gamers who prefer fancy visuals over high performance, as it doesn't support 4k @ 120Hz gaming from the latest consoles.

 The TCL 4 Series Roku TV is an alright TV for watching movies in HDR in a dark room.
 It has fantastic contrast and incredible black uniformity, delivering deep uniform blacks in a dark room, but it lacks a local dimming feature to improve the appearance of bright highlights.
 Sadly, HDR adds very little overall, as it's not bright enough for bright highlights to stand out the way the content creator intended, and it doesn't display a wide color gamut, so HDR content looks dull overall.

-We tested the 65-inch TCL 4 Series Roku TV, and these results are also valid for the 43, 50, 55, 75, and 85-inch models.
+We bought and tested the 65-inch TCL 4 Series Roku TV, and these results are also valid for the 43, 50, 55, 75, and 85-inch models.
 There's a Black Friday variant of this TV known as the TCL S45, which performs the same as this TV.
 This TV is also sold as the TCL S451 and the TCL S453, but not all sizes are available on all three variants.
-These three models perform the same, but the S453 variant comes with a 3-year warranty instead of the 1-year warranty on the other models.
+These three models perform the same, but the S453 variant comes with a three-year warranty instead of the 1-year warranty on the other models.

 Unfortunately, TCL releases different lineups in different regions, so this specific model isn't sold outside of North America.